 So you’ve decided to move to Colorado!
-Congratulations and let us be the first to welcome you.
+Congratulations and let us be the first to welcome you to the best area of the United States!
 You probably have several questions about WHERE to hang your hat.
-We won’t lie and say that we are not biased (because we are!), however we want to help you make a decision.
-Many people wonder: Should I live in Colorado Springs or Denver?
+We won’t lie and say that we are not biased (we think Colorado Springs is one of the best cities in the US); however, we want to help you make a decision.
+Many people wonder: Should I live in Colorado Springs or the Denver metro area?

 Frankly, it is usually an easy decision as they are two completely different cultures.
 So here are some side-to-side comparisons that will make your decision easier: